Information for customers of Scott Precision Wire Ltd.

 Scott Precision WireLtd continues to recognise the European Regulation No. 1907/2006 concerning Registration, Evaluation, Authorisation & Restriction of Chemicals (REACH), which entered into force June 2007.

-Annex XIV – List of Substances subject to Authorisation and Candidate List of Substances of Very High Concern for authorisation – updated 20 June 2016.
+Annex XIV – List of Substances subject to Authorisation, updated 16 June 2017, and Candidate List of Substances of Very High Concern for authorisation, updated 7 July 2017.

 We have reviewed the latest updates and confirm that, according to information currently provided, none of the substances noted in the Authorisation List or Candidate List are present in our products in quantities exceeding the threshold values.